lsst-sqre/sqr-000/index.rst

 `Markdown <http://daringfireball.net/projects/markdown/>`_ is a hugely popular format among developers, in part because of its intuitive simplicity.
 However, this simplicity has prompted developers to `add non-standard extensions to the format <http://commonmark.org>`_ to their markup to add semantics and style to content.

-Instead, reStructuredText is an ideal markup format for technotes. reStructuredText's syntax and build process was designed to be extended, and in fact, those extensions are made in DM's primary language, Python.
+Instead, reStructuredText_ is an ideal markup format for technotes. reStructuredText_\ 's syntax and build process was designed to be extended, and in fact, those extensions are made in DM's primary language, Python.
-Because the Python community has adopted reStructuredText as its official markup language, a our technote platform can take advantage of excellent open source tools, such as the Sphinx build system and the Read the Docs documentation hosting site.
+Because the Python community has adopted reStructuredText_ as its official markup language (including the scientific and astronomy Python community, led by `NumPy <http://www.numpy.org>`_, `SciPy <http://www.scipy.org>`_, `Matplotlib <http://matplotlib.org>`_ and `AstroPy <http://www.astropy.org>`_), a our technote platform can take advantage of excellent open source tools, such as the Sphinx_ build system and the `Read the Docs`_ documentation hosting site.
-For these same reasons, reStructuredText and the Sphinx build toolchain are also used by DM's new software documentation platform.
+For these same reasons, reStructuredText_ and the Sphinx_ build toolchain are also used by DM's new software documentation platform.
-This allows both documentation platforms to benefit from the same bespoke infrastructure development, such as SQuaRE's `documenteer`_ package.
+This allows both documentation platforms to benefit from the same bespoke infrastructure development, such as SQuaRE's documenteer_ package.

 Technotes are single-page documents
 -----------------------------------